 Yes!
 I did this last year and found the experience rather satisfying.
 All you need is a garden sieve, and equal parts of soil (I used molehill soil from a local common), leaf mulch and kitchen compost.

-The soil around here is predominantly clay, so the pots dried out quicker and as your homemade multipurpose will not have been treated you will have to put up with a few weeds.
-However, everything germinated just fine, at a fraction of the cost of several bags of shop bought compost.
+The soil around here is predominantly clay, so the pots dried out quickly and as your homemade multipurpose will not have been treated you will have to put up with a few weeds.
+However, everything germinated just fine, at a fraction of the cost of several bags of shop-bought compost.

 If you want to have a go at making your own multipurpose compost, I’d recommend sieving little and often.
 I found this rather a therapeutic experience, but a much pleasanter one for a sunny half an hour instead of all afternoon!